 For example, to get started with this dish, I marinate the beef for a short amount of time in a blend of garlic, oregano, vinegar and olive oil (also known as the adobo).
 The small will forever remind me of how my abuela (grandmother) cooked her meat.
 You can marinate this overnight, but if you’re in a crunch for time, 20 minutes should do the trick.

-The meat is then sautéed in potatoes, onion, green pepper and olive oil in preparation for all the other goodness to come.
+The meat is then sautéed with potatoes, onion, green pepper and olive oil in preparation for all the other goodness to come.

 I also add sofrito to give it hat extra special very Puerto Rican taste: a puree of cilantro, tomatoes, yellow onion, serrano pepper, garlic.